Judge & Workshop Registration – Q&A

 When do I get paid?

-Our payments do take a while to process since they must go through the bureaucracy of the college.
-Normally, judges receive payment through the mail 6 to 8 weeks following the festival.
-We do everything we can to expedite the process, but much of it is out of our hands.
+Our payments typically take some time to process due to the administrative procedures of the college.
+Generally expect to receive payment through the mail 6 to 8 weeks following the festival.
+While we do everything possible to expedite the process, please understand that much of it is beyond our control.
+We appreciate your patience and understanding as we work through the necessary steps to ensure timely payment.

 Which categories need judges?